 4. You are the one responsible for following the format rules and other instructions provided by your Legal Writing Professor.
 If you have any questions about whether the writing consultant’s guidance fits with your professor’s expectations, it is your responsibility to check with your professor.
-In addition, if you have any concerns about whether you understood your consultant’s recommendations, it is your responsibility to check with the consultant.
-Finally, if you have questions about your professor’s feedback on your writing, contact your professor.
+If you have questions about your professor’s feedback on your writing, contact your professor.
 Writing Center Consultants do not predict or interpret professor feedback.

 5. Writing consultants will not proofread documents or check citations.
 However, consultants may point out error patterns in citation form.

-6. Tutor availability for work on each of the three major first-year Legal Writing assignments (Closed Memorandum One, Closed Memorandum Two, and the Motion Memorandum) will end on the Friday before the due date for each assignment (for Weekday students), and on the Wednesday before the due date for each assignment (for Weekend students).
+6. Tutor availability for work on each of the three major first-year Legal Writing assignments (Closed Memorandum One, Closed Memorandum Two, and the Motion Memorandum) will end on the Friday before the due date for each assignment.

 7. Writing consultants are only available for appointments during their scheduled hours in the Writing Center.
 Please do not contact them for assistance outside of their designated schedules.
 If you need additional assistance, contact your Legal Writing Instructor.
 If for some reason you are unable to reach your instructor, contact: